Miles Dempsey: Early life and military career

 Promoted to lieutenant in August, Dempsey attended training courses until he reached the age of 19 and was eligible to proceed overseas.
 He served on the Western Front with the 1st Battalion, Royal Berkshires, from June 1916 onwards.
 The battalion was part of the 99th Brigade of the 2nd Division.
 Dempsey, serving as a platoon commander in D Company, first saw action during the Battle of Delville Wood in late July 1916, part of the larger Somme offensive.
 Although successful, the battalion suffered heavy casualties, including eight officers.
 It was relieved in the line and saw little further fighting that year.
 Dempsey was promoted to the acting rank of captain and assumed command of D Company, and later B Company.
 In November the battalion took part in an assault on Munich Trench, near the River Serre.
 As at Delville Wood earlier in the year, the assault was successful but with heavy losses, although Dempsey again remained unscathed, and soon returned to England for home leave.
 On 8 February 1917 he became the adjutant of the battalion.

 Following attacks near Miraumont and then Oppy in April, the battalion, badly understrength, remained in a quiet sector of the front for most of the year and was temporarily merged with the 23rd (Service) Battalion, Royal Fusiliers.
 Dempsey was posted as a staff officer at II Corps headquarters (HQ), before returning to the 1st Royal Berkshires, this time in command of A Company.
 In late November the battalion attacked Bourlon Wood as part of the Battle of Cambrai.

 On 12 March 1918, as the Germans prepared to launch their Spring Offensive, they laid down a heavy mustard gas barrage on Dempsey's battalion, which was now at Lavacquerie with Dempsey commanding D Company.
 Dempsey, along with 10 other officers and 250 other ranks, was gassed and later evacuated to England, where he had a lung removed.
-He returned to the battalion on 6 July, where, with the tide of the war having turned, the 1st Royal Berkshires took part in the Hundred Days Offensive until the war ended on with the armistice of 11 November 1918.
+He returned to the battalion on 6 July, where, with the tide of the war having turned, the 1st Royal Berkshires took part in the Hundred Days Offensive until the war ended with the armistice of 11 November 1918.
 Dempsey served as adjutant again from 5 October to 4 November.
 Dempsey was mentioned in despatches on 8 November 1918, and awarded the Military Cross, which was gazetted in the King's Birthday Honours list on 3 June 1919.